I created this routine for those that want that burn in a short period of time!

 Complete 45 seconds for 2 sets of each exercise then 30 seconds for each set of exercises for a total of 4 sets/rounds.

 Each exercise targets all areas of the core!
 However, I don't recommend this for everyone especially if you suffer from back pain.

-If there's one thing I learned when I started as a personal trainer was that one exercise can be done many different ways.
+There's one thing I learned when I became a personal trainer: one exercise can be done many different ways.